 The process of ridding the body of toxins, such as alcohol, is called detox.
 For people with mild to moderate alcoholism, the detoxification process typically starts within eight hours after the last drink but can last up to seven days.
 For those battling severe addiction, withdrawal can last for two weeks or more.

-The length of alcohol detox depends on many factors, including the severity of the individual’s alcoholism.
+The length of alcohol detox in Arizona depends on many factors, including the severity of the individual’s alcoholism.
 The more severe the alcohol use disorder, the longer the detox process will take.

 Alcohol Withdrawal Symptoms